About our analysis

 According to the ONS: "A confidence interval gives an indication of the degree of uncertainty of an estimate and helps to decide how precise a sample estimate is.
 It specifies a range of values likely to contain the unknown population value.
 These values are defined by lower and upper limits.
 The width of the interval depends on the precision of the estimate and the confidence level used.
 A greater standard error will result in a wider interval; the wider the interval, the less precise the estimate is."

 We use 95% confidence intervals in our analysis.
-According to the ONS: "This means that if we drew 20 random samples and calculated a 95% confidence interval for each sample using the data in that sample, we would expect that, on average, 19 out of the 20 (95%) resulting confidence intervals would contain the true population value and 1 in 20 (5%) would not.
+According to the ONS: "This means that if we took 20 random samples and calculated a 95% confidence interval for each sample using the data in that sample, we would expect that, on average, 19 out of the 20 (95%) resulting confidence intervals would contain the true population value and 1 in 20 (5%) would not.
 If we increased the confidence level to 99%, wider intervals would be obtained."

 Rounding rules